AvniPatel201/Face-Detection/README.md

 To do:

-1. Implement Additional Face Detection Methods Implement SIFT/ORB for face detection: Use feature-based methods like SIFT or ORB to detect key points in faces.

-    Implement DNN-based face detection: Use OpenCV’s cv2.dnn module or a pre-trained deep learning model (e.g., OpenCV's DNN face           detector or a lightweight model like SSD or YOLO).

 3. Performance Evaluation
    You need to compare and evaluate the performance of the implemented face detection and emotion recognition methods.